leetschau/dsnote/README.md

 * Backup notes to remote repo: `dn b c`;

 * Restore notes from remote repo: `dn r`

+# Publish tech blogs

+Modify the values in file *myconfig* and run `./pub-to-github.sh`.

 # Some notes